biocypher/clinical-knowledge-graph/README.md

 ### Subsetting
 The subsetting procedure is configured in `config/subset_schema_config.yaml`.
 It is a simplified version of the full import schema, with only a subset of the nodes and edges.
 The adapter (`ckgb/adapter.py`) uses this schema to stream data from the CKG dump in a running Neo4j instance into the BioCypher driver.
 This is orchestrated by the import script at `scripts/subset_ckg_script.py`.

-To create a subset you need to configure the subset schema in `config/subset_schema_config.yaml` and insert the used node and relationship names of the subset in the `data/subset_nodes.csv` and `data/subset_relationships.csv`.
-To check, which nodes and relationships exist in the CKG you can have a look at `data/all_nodes.csv` and `data/all_granular_relationships.csv`.
+To create a subset, configure the subset schema in `config/subset_schema_config.yaml`, and insert the used node and relationship names of the subset in the `data/subset_nodes.csv` and `data/subset_relationships.csv`.
+To check which nodes and relationships exist in the CKG you can have a look at `data/all_nodes.csv` and `data/all_granular_relationships.csv`.

-If you would like to insert relationship properties, you need to adapt the `_write_edges` method in the adapter and specify, how the properties of each relationship type should be handeled.
+If you would like to insert relationship properties, adapt the `_write_edges` method in the adapter and specify how the properties of each relationship type should be handeled.

-Finally the subsetting procedure can be run with ``` poetry run python scripts/subset_ckg_script.py ```.
+Finally the subsetting procedure can be run with `poetry run python scripts/subset_ckg_script.py`.
 The script will create a new database in BioCypher format in the `biocypher-out` directory, including a shell script to generate a Neo4j instance from the files using the neo4j-admin tool.

 ### Bioteque embeddings
 The Bioteque subsetting procedure is configured in